AI for Service: Top 7 Use Cases

 After validating the accuracy of recommended solutions with agents, Ciena extended Intelligent Search directly to customers, enabling automatic issue resolution through chat or the service portal.

-“The most important results are to improve the customer experience so that they can engage with us—and when I say ‘us’ I mean that intelligent AI layer,” says Chandan Banerjee, Director Global Services Digital Innovation at Ciena.
+“The most important results are to improve the customer experience so that they can engage with us—and when I say ‘us’ I mean that intelligent AI layer,” says Chandan Banerjee, former Director Global Services Digital Innovation at Ciena.
 That intelligent AI is getting smarter all the time, he says, continuously learning about Ciena’s products and its customers, as is now being used across various points of customer interactions.

-Knowledge Capture
+2. Knowledge Capture

 As veteran technicians approach retirement, the risk of losing critical institutional knowledge is a growing concern for service organizations.
 Knowledge capture ensures that valuable insights, troubleshooting techniques, and product-specific expertise don’t disappear when technicians leave the workforce.
 As noted in this Service Council article, “Baby Boomers make up between 15-20% of the current workforce, possess institutional knowledge, are dedicated...and are leaving the workforce at the greatest rate.”